Korcett/root-certificate-hotsite/_includes/osx.md

 To import a trusted certificate use the following command:

 {% highlight sh %}
-sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain <certificate>
+sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain korcett-root-certificate.pem
 {% endhighlight %}

 This will add a trusted certificate to the System.keychain.
 You should modify the options and paths to suit your situation.